Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Introduction

-For this purpose, we begin Sec.~\ref{section_KBB} by systematically formulating the untwisted $BF$ theory with a $K$-matrix $BB$ term (i.e., $\sim\frac{K_{ij}}{4\pi}B^iB^j$ with a symmetric integer matrix $K$).
-In the presence of the $K$-matrix $BB$ term, we present general mathematical formulas that can be applied to efficiently determine (\textit{i}) excitation contents, i.e., deconfined particles and deconfined loops (Fig.~\ref{fig_higgs}), and (\textit{ii}) self-statistics assignment on particles.
-In particular, the results of the single-component $BB$ term are naturally included by reducing $K$ to an integer.
+In this paper, we first explain the microscopic origin of topological terms via various condensation pictures at the beginning of Sec.~\ref{section_KBB}, in order to \textit{(i)} make the gauge theories more physical in the context of many-body physics and \textit{(ii)} introduce the critical role of Lagrange multipliers.
+The topological action of a $\mathbb{Z}_{N}$ topological order is dual to a standard Abel-Higgs model that describes a boson/vortex-line condensate coupled to gauge field.
+Other topological twisted terms and $B B$ term can be formally derived through introducing topological interactions among different condensates.
+In the remaining part of Sec.~\ref{section_KBB}, we systematically formulate the untwisted $BF$ theory with a $K$-matrix $BB$ term (i.e., $\sim\frac{K_{ij}}{4\pi}B^iB^j$ with a symmetric integer matrix $K$).
+In the presence of the $K$-matrix $BB$ term, we present general mathematical formulas that can be applied to efficiently determine (\textit{i}) excitation contents, i.e., inequivalent Wilson operators of deconfined particles and deconfined loops (Fig.~\ref{fig_higgs}), and (\textit{ii}) self-statistics assignment on particles.
+In particular, the situation of the single-component $BB$ term has been naturally included by regarding the $K$ matrix as an integer.
 Then, the self-statistics of particles is rigorously derived by computing the expectation values of \textit{framed} Wilson loops (Fig.~\ref{fig_framing}).
-We obtain the formula (\ref{eq_general_formula_self}) that determines self-statistics of the particle labeled by an integer vector, whose usefulness is comparable to the familiar formula in the KCS theory of $2$D topological orders.
+We obtain the formula (\ref{eq_general_formula_self}) in a compact form that completely fixes self-statistics of the particle labeled by an integer vector, whose usefulness is comparable to the familiar formula in the famous KCS theory of $2$D topological orders~\cite{PhysRevB.42.8145,PhysRevB.46.2290}.
 In Table~\ref{table_singleBB_properties}, we collect, for our purpose, the most useful properties of the untwisted $BF$ theory with a single-component $BB$ term.
-To determine whether a topological order is fermionic or bosonic, we may calculate the self-statistics of trivial particles.
+To determine whether a topological order is fermionic or bosonic, we may calculate the self-statistics of trivial (i.e., transparent) particles.
 To determine whether a topological order supports emergent fermions, we may calculate the self-statistics of particles that carry nontrivial gauge charges of $G$.